jergagon1/jergagon1.github.io/_posts/2015-01-25-active-record.markdown

 - mvc
 - model
 ---
-It's always fun to try to explain something to another person when you have only an introductory-level understanding of the concept.
-In this blog, I will try to explain the concept of Active Record and my explanation will be that of a beginner.
-In other words: <q>Disclaimer!</q>.

 To get an understanding of Active Record, there are a few concepts that must be touched on.